pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 The nice thing with this setup is that it is light and easy to bring along in the field and you can record videos with your phone, while using the microphone to improve the sound recording.
-Below you can see the miccophone attached.
+Below you can see the microphone attached.

 {{< figure src="/blog/rode-videomic-me-2.jpg" >}}